- 1 Top 5 Best Air Purifiers for Asthma Compared

 If you’re concerned about energy usage, consult the owner’s manual to determine maximum and average electrical loads.
 In manual operation, adjust for every day needs.
 If you’re cleaning, vacuuming, bathing the dog, or cooking, turn the machine to its highest fan speed.
 If you’re leaving your home, or sleeping, reduce the fan speed to its lowest setting.
 This will optimize both electrical usage and air purification.
 As a simple way to roughly estimate energy costs, look for the wattage of the device in question and assume a cost per year equivalent to that wattage.
 For instance, if a machine consumes 175 watts, assume it will cost $175 per year to operate.
 This trick can not be used with appliances like dryers – it only works for 24-hour operating devices, and it doesn’t account for variations in fan speed.
 For a more accurate calculation, use this online tool and select “fan” from the drop down.

 What Else You Should Think About When Buying an Air Purifier for Asthma

 Not all air purifiers are created equally.
 Don’t make the assumption that using any air purifier is better than not using one at all – this is absolutely incorrect.
+There are different types of air purifiers available on the market.
 Depending on the technology used to clean the air, some machines may even exacerbate allergy and asthma symptoms.

 Introducing the right air purifier into your home is only the first step in combating irritants in the air.
 Make sure any contaminants that can be removed to the outside are.
 Avoid spraying aerosols in the home if possible.
 Vacuum carpets with a HEPA-rated vacuum cleaner, and regularly clean curtains and bedding.
 If you have an indoor pet, consider using hypoallergenic shampoo.